Crystalline silica regulations on construction sites: what you need to know

 What is the OEL for crystalline silica?

-Is class H extraction mandatory for concrete sanding?
+Is class H extraction mandatory for concrete grinding?

 What are the penalties for non-compliance?